Faculty

 Jefferson Joiner, M.S.N., R.N., C.E.N., N.R.E.M.T., W.E.M.T.

-Associate Professor of Nursing & Emergency Services, Director of Health Science
+Associate Professor of Nursing & Emergency Services, Director of the Emergency Services Program and Director of the Health Sciences Program

 Jeff Joiner has worked in healthcare as an RN since 1980.
 He has served as staff nurse, department manager, nursing supervisor, and hospital vice-president.
 He obtained his MSN as a Clinical Nurse Specialist in Critical Care/Trauma.
 Jeff holds national certifications in Emergency Nursing and as a Wilderness EMT.
 He has been active in Emergency Management and Disaster Response at the local, state, national and international levels since 2001.
-He has over 10 years of experience in higher education teaching Nursing and Emergency Management.
+He has over 20 years of experience in higher education teaching Nursing and Emergency Management.
 He has served as a content expert and lecturer in Disaster Response and Emergency Management.
-Jeff has been married to his wife Judy for over 30 years.
-They have two grown daughters and two grandsons.
-Jeff enjoys reading, scuba diving and international travel.
+He continues to maintain a clinical practice in Emergency Nursing and is a volunteer Firefighter/EMT.
+Jeff has been married to his wife Judy for over 40 years.
+They have two grown daughters and four grandsons.
+Jeff enjoys camping, reading, scuba diving and international travel.

 Degrees